farschmessivo/10_coursera/README.md

 # Coursera Dump

-**A script to parse coursera.org courses info and write it into the Excel spreadsheet**
+**A script that parses the coursera.org courses info and writes it to the Excel spreadsheet**

 # How to Install